 Iceland utterly changes when you explore it on foot.
 Only you and your fellow hikers will truly understand the landscapes of this beautiful island that are usually hidden beyond the highway and other tourist routes.
-Here are some of the best hikes in Iceland:
+Here are some of the best hikes in Iceland in the summer:

 The Laugavegur Trek